discordeno/discordeno/website/docs/examples/reactionroles.md

 ### Options For Creating Reaction Role

-Fantastic so now `/roles reactions create` is available, we want to add some options to the create subcommand.
+Now that `/roles reactions create` is available, we want to add some options to the create subcommand.
 We will need the user to provide us with the following things:

 1. Role - The role we give when the user presses the button
 1. Emoji - The emoji we will put on the button.
 1. Color - The color of the button.
 1. Label - An optional label we can add to the button if the user desires.

-We can declare these options with an object inside the `options` array of our subcommand, this object requires us to give a name, a description and a type for the option, as type we now use the `ApplicationCommandOptionTypes.Role` option, as we want the user to provide a role (whereas before we used `ApplicationCommandOptionTypes.SubCommandGroup` and `ApplicationCommandOptionTypes.SubCommand`, that are used to declare subcommand groups and subcommands).
-All the other `ApplicationCommandOptionTypes` we will use require the user to provide a different kind of information.
+We can declare these options with an object inside the `options` array of our subcommand.
+This object requires us to give it a name, a description, and a type for the option.
+For the type, we now use the `ApplicationCommandOptionTypes.Role` option because we want the user to provide a role (whereas before we used `ApplicationCommandOptionTypes.SubCommandGroup` and `ApplicationCommandOptionTypes.SubCommand` to declare subcommand groups and subcommands).
+All the other `ApplicationCommandOptionTypes` we use in this guide will require the user to provide a different kind of information.

-Additionally since we want some of our options to be required to run the command we can add the `required: true` option, this will make Discord prevent the user from running the command if they don't pass-in the option.
+Additionally, since we want some of our options to be required to run the command, we can add the `required: true` option.
+This will make Discord prevent the user from running the command if they don't fill in the option.

 ```ts
 {